How will WoW Classic incorporate The Burning Crusade?

 How do we bring Outland to Azeroth again?

-And that’s another matter — how much time can WoW Classic go before it runs out of content?
-We’re looking at two raids remaining at this point, with not much left to release.
+And that’s another matter — WoW Classic has officially run out of content.
+With Naxxramas releasing, all the original raids will have released.
 Barring suddenly deciding to create Classic-only content, Blizzard is basically going to have to give players some of that TBC-era content to run sooner or later.
 After Naxx, there’s simply nothing left to release for WoW Classic and no matter how much you love going back and doing the old stuff, are you really willing to just farm Naxxramas forever?

 Not everybody wants chocolate in their peanut butter